ebull2/INDE612_FYP.2/README.md

 ## **Final Year Project**

-First repositery here: https://github.com/ebull2/INDE612_FYP (Had to make a new one as it wasn't in sync')
+First repositery here: https://github.com/ebull2/INDE612_FYP (Had to make a new one as it wasn't in sync)

 ### To install all dependencies, do: